Integrated Advisors Network LLC Sells 1,255 Shares of American Electric Power Company, Inc. (NASDAQ:AEP)

-Integrated Advisors Network LLC cut its holdings in American Electric Power Company, Inc. (NASDAQ:AEP – Free Report) by 18.9% in the first quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 5,394 shares of the company’s stock after selling 1,255 shares during the quarter.
+Integrated Advisors Network LLC decreased its holdings in American Electric Power Company, Inc. (NASDAQ:AEP – Free Report) by 18.9% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 5,394 shares of the company’s stock after selling 1,255 shares during the quarter.
 Integrated Advisors Network LLC’s holdings in American Electric Power were worth $491,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in AEP.
-Fairfield Bush & CO. acquired a new stake in shares of American Electric Power in the first quarter valued at $40,000.
-Westwood Holdings Group Inc. acquired a new stake in shares of American Electric Power in the first quarter valued at $211,000.
-Cibc World Market Inc. increased its stake in shares of American Electric Power by 13.1% in the first quarter.
-Cibc World Market Inc. now owns 30,809 shares of the company’s stock valued at $3,074,000 after buying an additional 3,558 shares in the last quarter.
-Sei Investments Co. increased its stake in shares of American Electric Power by 17.7% in the first quarter.
-Sei Investments Co. now owns 205,440 shares of the company’s stock valued at $20,569,000 after buying an additional 30,836 shares in the last quarter.
-Finally, Cetera Investment Advisers increased its position in American Electric Power by 1.6% in the first quarter.
-Cetera Investment Advisers now owns 36,515 shares of the company’s stock worth $3,643,000 after purchasing an additional 577 shares during the period.
+A number of other institutional investors and hedge funds have also bought and sold shares of the stock.
+Moneta Group Investment Advisors LLC increased its position in American Electric Power by 99,268.2% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 2,804,171 shares of the company’s stock valued at $266,256,000 after purchasing an additional 2,801,349 shares during the period.
+Morgan Stanley grew its position in shares of American Electric Power by 23.7% during the 4th quarter.
+Morgan Stanley now owns 13,357,327 shares of the company’s stock worth $1,268,278,000 after buying an additional 2,560,192 shares during the period.
+Macquarie Group Ltd. boosted its position in shares of American Electric Power by 64.0% during the 2nd quarter.
+Macquarie Group Ltd. now owns 2,859,696 shares of the company’s stock worth $204,634,000 after purchasing an additional 1,116,136 shares in the last quarter.
+Deutsche Bank AG grew its stake in American Electric Power by 96.1% in the fourth quarter.
+Deutsche Bank AG now owns 1,504,374 shares of the company’s stock valued at $142,840,000 after acquiring an additional 737,126 shares during the period.
+Finally, Reaves W H & Co.
+Inc. increased its stake in American Electric Power by 1,836.5% during the 4th quarter.
+Reaves W H & Co.
+Inc. now owns 723,106 shares of the company’s stock valued at $68,659,000 after purchasing an additional 685,766 shares in the last quarter.
 73.74% of the stock is currently owned by institutional investors and hedge funds.

-A number of brokerages recently commented on AEP.
-StockNews.com began coverage on American Electric Power in a research report on Thursday, May 18th.
-They issued a “hold” rating for the company.
-BMO Capital Markets lowered their price objective on American Electric Power from $103.00 to $96.00 and set an “outperform” rating for the company in a research report on Friday, June 30th.
-Mizuho lowered their price objective on American Electric Power from $94.00 to $93.00 in a research report on Thursday, July 6th.
-Guggenheim lowered their price objective on American Electric Power from $105.00 to $96.00 in a research report on Friday, July 7th.
-Finally, Morgan Stanley raised their target price on American Electric Power from $100.00 to $101.00 and gave the stock an “overweight” rating in a report on Friday, July 21st.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and seven have issued a buy rating to the stock.
-According to data from MarketBeat.com, American Electric Power presently has an average rating of “Hold” and an average target price of $97.57.
+AEP has been the subject of several analyst reports.
+UBS Group downgraded shares of American Electric Power from a “buy” rating to a “neutral” rating and lowered their target price for the company from $105.00 to $92.00 in a report on Tuesday, June 6th.
+BMO Capital Markets decreased their target price on American Electric Power from $103.00 to $96.00 and set an “outperform” rating for the company in a research report on Friday, June 30th.
+The Goldman Sachs Group assumed coverage on shares of American Electric Power in a research report on Wednesday, June 7th.
+They set a “buy” rating and a $98.00 target price for the company.
+StockNews.com initiated coverage on shares of American Electric Power in a report on Thursday, May 18th.
+They issued a “hold” rating on the stock.
+Finally, Morgan Stanley boosted their target price on American Electric Power from $100.00 to $101.00 and gave the stock an “overweight” rating in a research report on Friday, July 21st.
+One investment analyst has rated the stock with a sell rating, six have given a hold rating and seven have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus price target of $97.57.

 American Electric Power (NASDAQ:AEP – Get Free Report) last released its earnings results on Thursday, July 27th.
-The company reported $1.13 EPS for the quarter, missing the consensus estimate of $1.14 by ($0.01).
-The firm had revenue of $4.37 billion during the quarter, compared to the consensus estimate of $4.70 billion.
+The company reported $1.13 EPS for the quarter, missing analysts’ consensus estimates of $1.14 by ($0.01).
 American Electric Power had a net margin of 10.20% and a return on equity of 10.44%.
-The company’s revenue was down 5.8% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $1.20 EPS.
-Sell-side analysts expect that American Electric Power Company, Inc. will post 5.26 earnings per share for the current fiscal year.
+The business had revenue of $4.37 billion for the quarter, compared to the consensus estimate of $4.70 billion.
+During the same period in the prior year, the company posted $1.20 EPS.
+The company’s quarterly revenue was down 5.8% compared to the same quarter last year.
+Equities analysts forecast that American Electric Power Company, Inc. will post 5.26 EPS for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, September 8th.
-Shareholders of record on Thursday, August 10th will be given a dividend of $0.83 per share.
-This represents a $3.32 annualized dividend and a dividend yield of 4.11%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, September 8th.
+Shareholders of record on Thursday, August 10th will be paid a $0.83 dividend.
 The ex-dividend date is Wednesday, August 9th.
+This represents a $3.32 annualized dividend and a yield of 4.11%.
 American Electric Power’s dividend payout ratio (DPR) is 86.01%.

 American Electric Power Company, Inc, an electric public utility holding company, engages in the generation, transmission, and distribution of electricity for sale to retail and wholesale customers in the United States.
 It operates through Vertically Integrated Utilities, Transmission and Distribution Utilities, AEP Transmission Holdco, and Generation & Marketing segments.